The industry of public relations makes an appalling job over its public relations affairs.

 IV.
 Can Conventional Media be replaced by Social Media?

 Most likely not, although tweets and blog posts are very popular and widely used in this day and age, and are just as good as quotes from the New York Times.
 The hype for these social platforms is immense and can even boost and help in promoting PR efforts.
 Here is a piece of advice from the CEO of Muckrack, a website that connects journalists to PR professionals.
 Greg Galant states “Being boring is off-limits on social media”.
 Make your announcement in popular social network sites to have more exposure.
-For example on Twitter, try to create an exciting approach in declaring your announcement using 107 characters and keep in mind that you need to spare 23 characters intended for your link.
+Speaking of exposure, if you’re looking to increase your social following on Instagram for example, it could be as easy as using an app for instagram followers to make this positive change.
+This way, you’ll have more people potentially viewing your content, which is what you want.
+Additionally, on Twitter, try to create an exciting approach in declaring your announcement using 107 characters and keep in mind that you need to spare 23 characters intended for your link.
 Look for an attractive and appealing image in relation to your announcement to be included on your Pinterest and Instagram posts.
-You can also do a five second audiovisual clip on Vine concerning your message.
+You can also do a five-second audiovisual clip on Vine concerning your message.
 Do not post your PR in social media such as Tumblr and Facebook.
 You need to rephrase it without including meaningless words or phrases as if describing to a friend the reason for your announcement.”

 According to the Princeton Review – “Digital PR is all about building solid relationships among the players within your social structure.
 The methods used would include blogs, social media, SEO, online newsrooms, online media reportage, and content development.
 Consumer generated content and online reputation social media can definitely have a fast effect on your precious reputation – either negative or positive.”